 - May look like thick pea soup or spilled paint on the water's surface.

 - Can create a thick mat of foam along the shoreline.

 - Usually are green or blue-green, although they can be brown, purple or white.

 - Sometimes are made up of small specks or blobs floating just at or below the water's surface.

 What the City is Doing

 Arvada Reservoir is regularly tested for algae identification and counts along with other contaminants.
-Other city owned lakes and ponds are not tested.
-The Utilities Department is aware of residents’ concerns about this topic and are developing a plan for routine site inspections during the algae growth season and localized public awareness of lakes and ponds that may have a potential for blue-green Algal toxins.
+Other city owned lakes and ponds are not tested unless they exhibit signs of algae blooms during routine site inspections.
 It is important to note these toxins can be very transient, present one day and gone the next.
 Testing can only confirm the current presence of algal toxins.
 Due to the transient nature of the toxins, public awareness, over subjective testing, becomes the key to minimize health risks.
-City staff is posting additional signs at lakes and ponds that have tested positive for toxic algae.
+City staff will post additional signs at lakes and ponds that have tested positive for toxic algae.

 What Residents Can Do

 Swimming and off-leash dogs are prohibited at all City owned lakes and ponds in Arvada.
 We encourage City residents to obey all posted signs at lakes, ponds and realize the risk involved when not followed.